Cerins/lupco25/README.md

-# Minesweeper Consistency Problem Optimization
+# Minesweeper Constraint Satisfaction Problem

 ## What is this?

-This repository contains the code for optimizing the solution to the Minesweeper Consistency Problem.
+This repository contains the code for optimizing the solution to the Minesweeper Constraint Satisfaction Problem.

-The Minesweeper Consistency Problem is where given a Minesweeper board with numbers filled out, output a board with mines placed such that the numbers are correct.
+The Minesweeper Constraint Satisfaction Problem is where given a Minesweeper board with numbers filled out, output a board with mines placed such that the numbers are correct.
 If that is not possible, then output the fact.

-Since that problem is NP-complete, this code attempts to find solution that is "close enough".
+[Since that problem is NP-complete](https://ocw.mit.edu/courses/es-268-the-mathematics-in-toys-and-games-spring-2010/50a061a2f76a503d8473a072965bc8ff_MITES_268S10_ses11_slides.pdf), this code attempts to find solution that is "close enough".
 This is done by trying to minimize the board's error, using the Late Acceptance Hill Climbing algorithm.

 ## How to compile?